 The idea behind 366 pictures is very simple.
 Every day throughout 2012 I published a photograph that I took on that day.
 The pictures were published on the site with a an accompanying explanation or story.
 2016 is another leap year, so I decided to do it again!

 Who took the pictures?

 All the pictures are taken by me, Simon Jones (pictured above).
-I’m an almost average Englishman who has published content online since the heady days of the 90’s when people still used dial-up and great big beige computers!
+I’m a story hunting traveler who has published content online since the heady days of the 90’s when people still used dial-up and great big beige computers!
 You can find other sites by me here or check out my blog for more of my pictures and words.

 Why 366 and not 365?

 2016 is a leap year.
 That was handy because 365pictures.com was already taken.

 What camera was used to take the pictures?

 How were the pictures chosen?

 I take many photographs each day and it’s was often very difficult to choose a picture as I often prepared a few photographs for publication, knowing of course, that I can only choose one.
 I generally asked myself which picture tells a story.
 After that I choose the picture based upon its composition, color, and general interest.
 Sometimes, though, I just chose a picture for the simple reason that it captured a key moment of that day for me.
 It’s often very difficult to decide so on a number of occasions I’ve asked strangers in café’s (where I often work with my laptop) which picture they might choose.

 Are the pictures photoshopped?

 I do use Photoshop to crop the pictures and make minor cosmetic changes (like removing lens artifacts) where necessary.
 It’s my aim to keep post-processing of the pictures to a minimum simply because I don’t want to spend hours at the end of the day working on my computer.
 Occasionally such work is necessary and at those times the pictures are ‘worked on.’